Manga Time Kirara

-Manga Time Kirara (まんがタイムきらら, Manga Taimu Kirara) is a Japanese seinen manga magazine published by Houbunsha which mainly serializes four-panel manga.
-The magazine is sold on the ninth of each month and was first published as a special edition of Manga Time, another Houbunsha magazine, on May 17, 2002.
-Characters from this magazine have appeared in a crossover role-playing game called Kirara Fantasia.
+Manga Time Kirara (まんがタイムきらら, Manga Taimu Kirara) is a Japanese magazine published by Houbunsha serializing mainly four-panel seinen manga.
+Issued on the 9th of each month, it was first published as a special edition of Houbunsha magazine Manga Time on May 17, 2002.
+The first independent issue was released on November 9, 2003.
+Characters from the magazine appear in crossover gacha game Kirara Fantasia.